mahilab/MECH488/README.md

 # MECH488
-Template for MECH 488 myRIO Projects
+See the wiki for more information. https://github.com/mahilab/MECH488/wiki